ABOUT ME

 I was born somewhere east of Toronto in the dead of winter, 1995.
 Very proudly Catholic-educated, I was called towards a career in education - or, at least a career in helping people - from day one.
 When asked to name those who've played the largest role in creating the person I've become today, I'm quick to throw credit towards my family and the select few teachers, professors and friends who have carried me through various points of this journey.

 I was grateful to earn an honours BSc from Ontario Tech University in 2017, graduating with highest distinction while specializing in Pharmaceutical Chemistry.
-After a brief stint working in the oil analysis labs of Toromont CAT, I enrolled in graduate school at the University of Ottawa where I'm currently studying towards a PhD in organic chemistry under Prof. Stephen Newman.
-When in the lab, my research looks at using innovative techniques to prod the stratosphere of nickel catalyzed carbon-oxygen bond activation.
+After a brief stint working in the oil analysis labs of Toromont CAT, I enrolled in graduate school at the University of Ottawa.
+After what seemed like an eternity, I achieved a PhD in organic chemistry while conducting research with the venerable Prof. Stephen Newman.
+When in the lab, my research looked at using innovative techniques to prod the stratosphere of nickel catalyzed carbon-oxygen bond activation.
 When not in the lab...
 I mean what's there to say?
 Life's normal - hobbies include painting, reading, writing, the usual.
 I like to cook (which is kind of mandatory, given the name and all), I haven't met a sport that I haven't enjoyed and I really value spending dedicated time reflecting on the life which I've been given.
 These are the things I like to do - subject to change at any moment.
+In the fall of 2024, I moved south of the border to pursue my postdoctoral studies at Stanford University under Prof. Paul Wender, wherein my research focusses on the synthesis of drugs and drug delivery systems for use in the the pursuit of methods for HIV/AIDS eradication, improved cancer immunotherapy and the treatment of antibody-resistant infectious diseases.

 What does my future hold?
 The only thing I've learned for certain over my 28ish-years of life is that this is a question that no one can answer with accuracy.
 I know that I'll try to use my career to bridge the gap between science, creativity and community.
 I know that I'll try to use whatever skills I've been lucky to have been given to make this world a brighter place.